nick-ng/dice-city/README.md

 - src-common/actions/business-centre.ts:6: @todo(nick-ng): show cards when you hover the buttons.
 - src-common/actions/index.ts:106: @todo(nick-ng): replenish supply from deck
 - src-common/actions/supply.ts:31: @todo(nick-ng): add hybrid supply
-- src-common/constants/buildings.ts:1: @todo(nick-ng): Add Harbor expansion
+- src-common/constants/buildings.ts:1: @todo(nick-ng): add Harbor expansion
 - src-front/app/build/index.tsx:30: @todo(nick-ng): hide the build and skip build buttons if it's not the build phase.
-- src-front/app/game-screen/game.tsx:77: @todo(nick-ng): show if an opponent is deciding who to use their tv station etc. on.
+- src-front/app/game-screen/game.tsx:76: @todo(nick-ng): show if an opponent is deciding who to use their tv station etc. on
-- src-front/app/game-screen/game.tsx:78: @todo(nick-ng): show what was rolled in the main area.
+- src-front/app/game-screen/game.tsx:77: @todo(nick-ng): show what was rolled in the main area
+- src-front/app/game-screen/game.tsx:78: @todo(nick-ng): show something if you go to an in-progress game's url and you aren't in the game
 - src-front/app/game-screen/lobby.tsx:15: @todo(nick-ng): switch between different supply types
 - src-front/app/game-screen/lobby.tsx:16: @todo(nick-ng): make your game public
 - src-front/app/game-screen/lobby.tsx:17: @todo(nick-ng): leave a game if you aren't the host